 Over 65 Years of Caring for Generations

-Coffey County Hospital was founded in June 1954 as a church-sponsored hospital with 22 beds, an emergency room, two operating rooms, a laboratory, and a radiology department.
-The hospital was purchased by Coffey County in 1967.
+Coffey County Hospital was founded in as a church-sponsored hospital with 22 beds, an emergency room, two operating rooms, a laboratory, and a radiology department.
+That original facility is still in use today, though it has

 Coffey County purchases the hospital and appoints a board of trustees to oversee operations.

 Waverly and LeRoy Medical Clinics expand the scope of physician services into smaller communities throughout Coffey County.